 Subject to the Applicable Laws, title to Beneficial Interests held by Participants directly through the Central Depository will pass on transfer thereof by electronic book entry in the central securities accounts maintained by the Central Depository for such Participants.
 Subject to the Applicable Laws, title to Beneficial Interests held by clients of Participants indirectly through such Participants will pass on transfer thereof by electronic book entry in the security accounts maintained by such Participants for such clients.
 Beneficial Interests may be transferred only in accordance with the CSD Procedures.
-Holders of Beneficial Interests in Registered Notes must vote in accordance with the Applicable Procedures.
 Holders of Beneficial Interests in Registered Notes must exercise their respective rights to vote through their respective Participants.
 The respective Participants will vote in accordance with the respective instructions conveyed to them by the respective holders of Beneficial Interests in Registered Notes, in accordance the CSD Participants.